daattali/beautiful-jekyll/the-simple-meal-planning-guide.md

 ### What you'll find in the Simple Meal Planning Guide:

-* Helpful tips in the areas of planning and organizing
+* Helpful meal planning and meal organizing tips
-* 8 helpful printables to help you meal plan
+* 8 helpful meal planning printables
 * Steps to help guide you through the process of meal planning from start to finish
-* Bonus resources and ideas for meal planning
+* Bonus meal planning resources and ideas
 * There will be a variety of suggestions and strategies so that during different seasons or days you can find one that works
 * Lastly, this **Simple Meal Planning Guide** is about planning firstly.
 With a good plan, comes a good routine, and then no more scrambling to get food on the table.
 I cannot wait for you to dive in!